Service Mode Rules and Recommendations for Observation Blocks

 Rotator optimization and priority 1 targets

 Rotator optimization is applied if one or more arms are locked for a certain period due to technical problems.
-In this case, the instrument is rotated in such a way that the maximum number of priority 1 and 2 targets are covered by the available arms.To make this work it is important that the science targets have a range of priorities from 1 to 3.
+In this case, the instrument is rotated in such a way that the maximum number of priority 1 and 2 targets at the Telescope at Science position are covered by the available arms.To make this work it is important that the science targets have a range of priorities from 1 to 3.
+Note that science targets that are defined at the Telescope at Sky position are not considered for rotator optimization.Priority 1 and 2 targets in this position can thus be lost if the corresponding arm is locked.

 Some KMOS acquisition templates allow to suppress the rotator optimization.
 This might be useful if you want to enforce that your main target is on a certain IFU or if you need to make sure that 3 IFUs allocated on sky, i.e. one per detector, keep their positions (but look at the KMOS news whether these arms are indeed available).
 Note, however, that in this case you accept that more than 10% of your priority 1 targets can get lost.